ab2pentest/ab2.github.io/_posts/2021-12-14-no-wsl-after-2day.md

 --

-# Additional Port Forwarding in my own configuration:
+# Additional Port Forwarding in my own configuration

 ![2021-12-14_19-08-49](https://user-images.githubusercontent.com/84577967/174202494-3a951b7c-ee8f-43f6-a307-f155058aac04.png)

 The 1st IP is the IP of my THM VPN that I'm connecting to it using my Windows Machine, I use this rule in case I was playing a machine in THM or HTB (must update the IP each time in case you are not using a VIP membership)